arneish/CUDA-PCA-jacobi/README.md

 # Overview
-- **Contains: A (fairly) optimised Parallelised Jacobi eigenvalue algorithm implementation in CUDA C, Sequential Jacobi eigenvalue algorithm implementation in C (for speedup computations)**
+- **Contains: A (fairly) optimised Parallelised Jacobi eigenvalue algorithm implementation in CUDA C; A Sequential Jacobi eigenvalue algorithm implementation in C (for speedup computations)**
-- I/O: I/O format can be understood from the included header files and sample testcase files.
 - **Input Data: Works on Input matrices of dimensions M(#samples) x N(#features), N less or equal to 1024 (assuming GPU architecture used provides maximum BLOCK SIZE of 1024)**
 - CUDA C file: *lab3_cuda.cu*
+- I/O: I/O format can be understood from the included header files and sample testcase files.
 - **Primary Reference: *Novel GPU Implementation of Jacobi Algorithm for Karhunen-Loeve Transform of Dense Matrices (Mustafa U. Tamn, Onur Yilmaz, and Ali N. Akansu) [2012, IEEE]**
 - All literature references used included in repository.